-Produced by Dan Hannon (Manchester Orchestra, Aaron Shust), Beau + Luci’s debut EP finds the duo collaborating with a host of esteemed musicians, including guitarist Scott Sharrard and keyboardist Peter Levin (both members of the Gregg Allman Band) as well as keyboardist Rami Jaffee (best known for his work with Foo Fighters and the Wallflowers).
-Throughout the EP, Beau + Luci show a sharp sense of songcraft honed through their near-lifelong studying of legends like Joni Mitchell and Johnny Cash.
+Produced by Dan Hannon (Manchester Orchestra, Aaron Shust), Beau + Luci’s debut EP, Fire Dancer, finds the duo collaborating with a host of esteemed musicians, including guitarist Scott Sharrard and keyboardist Peter Levin (both members of the Gregg Allman Band) as well as keyboardist Rami Jaffee (best known for his work with Foo Fighters and the Wallflowers).
+Throughout the EP, Beau + Luci display a blend of swampy sounds and sharp songcraft honed through their near-lifelong studying of legendary musicians ranging from Led Zeppelin to Joni Mitchell to The Rolling Stones and the Arctic Monkeys.
 At the same time, the two channel pure passion into each track, instilling the EP with a powerful energy.
 “With our songwriting, our main goal is to take what’s in our heads and hearts and express it in a way that people can connect with,” says Luci.
-“We want to be as honest as possible, and dig really deep with the hope that someone can listen and say, ‘Someone else is feeling the same thing I’m feeling—I’m not alone.’”
+“We want to tell a story, and to be as honest as possible, to dig really deep with the hope that someone can listen and say, ‘Someone else is feeling the same thing I’m feeling—I’m not alone.’”